apache/paimon/docs/content/concepts/primary-key-table/merge-engine.md

 {{< hint info >}}
 By default, Partial update can not accept delete records, you can choose one of the following solutions:
-- Configure 'partial-update.ignore-delete' to ignore delete records.
+- Configure 'ignore-delete' to ignore delete records.
 - Configure 'sequence-group's to retract partial columns.
   {{< /hint >}}